National Library of Brazil: Legal deposit

-In 1907, presidential Decree no. 1825 established the duty of all publishers to send one copy of each publication to then-called Bibliotheca Nacional.
-In 2004, this decree was revoked by congressional Law no. 10,994, still in force, upholding the same mandate but updating its provisions.
+In 1907, Presidential Decree no. 1825 established the duty of all publishers to send one copy of each publication to then-called Bibliotheca Nacional.
+In 2004, that decree was replaced by congressional Law no. 10,994, which is still in force, upholding the same mandate but updating its provisions.

-Article 1st of Law no. 10,994 specifies that the legal deposit's aim is "to ensure the registration and custody of national intellectual production, to allow for the control, development and spreading of current Brazilian bibliography, and to defend and preserve national language and culture."
+Article One of Law no. 10,994 specifies that the legal deposit's aim is "to ensure the registration and custody of national intellectual production, to allow for the control, development and diffusion of current Brazilian bibliography, and to defend and preserve the national language and culture."

 Significant collections

 Among the significant collections of the National Library of Brazil is the Teresa Cristina Maria photograph collection, which includes 21,742 photographs dating from the nineteenth century.
-These photographs were left to the Library by Emperor Pedro II in 1891.
-This collection has been inscribed on UNESCO's Memory of the World Programme Register in 2003 in recognition of its world significance and outstanding universal value.
+These photographs were left to the library by Emperor D. Pedro II in 1891.
+This collection has been inscribed on UNESCO's Memory of the World international register in 2003 in recognition of its global significance.
 It features images related to Brazil's history and people from the 19th century, including photographs by Moritz Lamberg.
 There are also photographs from Africa, North America, and Europe.